schmouk/PyRandLib/README.md

     x(i) = ( x(i-24) + x(i-55) ) mod 2^64

-It offers a period of about 2^116 - i.e. 8.3e+34 - with low computation time due to the use of a 2^64 modulo (less than twice the computation time of LCGs) and some memory consumption (55 integers).
+It offers a period of about 2^116 - i.e. 8.3e+34 - with low computation time due to the use of a 2^64 modulo (less than twice the computation time of LCGs) and some memory consumption (55 integers 32-bits coded).

 Please notice that the TestUO1 article states that the operator should be '*' while George Marsaglia in its original article [4] used the operator '+'.
 We've implemented in **PyRandLib**  the original operator '+'.